How a vivid dream led Jordanian refugee to Mount Everest

 Back then, Salameh had no expedition experience, little money and couldn't have pointed to Mount Everest on a map.

 Fast forward to 2017, and he has become the first Arab to complete the "Explorers Grand Slam", which entails climbing the Seven Summits, including Mount Everest, and reaching the North and South poles.
-Only 15 other people have ever achieved the glam slam.
+Only 15 other people have ever achieved the Grand Slam.

 His amazing life has now become the subject of an international book, published by Bloomsbury and endorsed by King Abdullah II of Jordan and British adventurer Ranulph Fiennes.